Lisa Kaltenegger

 Publications

-SELECTED PEER-REVIEWED PUBLICATIONS (google scholar with links to all papers here)
+SELECTED PEER-REVIEWED PUBLICATIONS (google scholar link to all papers here)

-* Indicates graduate student and researchers in Professor Kaltenegger’s
+* Indicates graduate students and researchers in Professor Kaltenegger’s research group

 Kaltenegger, L., How to characterize a Habitable Planet, Astronomy &